aosabook/500lines/sampler/README.md

    weather conditions.

-2. You want to determine whether chemical runoff from a proposed factory will affect the water supply of nearby residents.
+2. You want to determine whether chemical runoff from a proposed factory will affect the water supply of nearby residents, based on a model of groundwater diffusion.

-3. You have a robot which captures noisy images from its camera, and want to determine what those images are actually showing.
+3. You have a robot which captures noisy images from its camera, and want to recover the three-dimensional structure of the object that those images depict.

 4. You want to compute how likely you are to win at chess if you take a particular move.